Lawmakers call for pause on false micro-targeted political ads

 Zuckerberg has defended this policy, saying that the company does not want to stifle political speech.

-Politicians can micro-target groups of voters on social media based on user data such as location, age and interests, a practice critics fear could intensify the effects of false or misleading information on certain groups and suppress voter turnout.
+Politicians can micro-target groups of voters on social media based on user data such as location, age, and interests, a practice critics fear could intensify the effects of false or misleading information on certain groups and suppress voter turnout.

-At a conference in Lisbon on Thursday, Europe’s antitrust chief Margrethe Vestager said, “If it’s only in your feed, between you and Facebook, and their micro-targeting of who you are, that’s not democracy anymore.”
+At a conference in Lisbon on Thursday, Europe’s antitrust chief Margrethe Vestager said, “If it’s only in your feed, between you and Facebook and their micro-targeting of who you are, that’s not democracy anymore.”

 Facebook said on Thursday a doctored video shared by Britain’s governing Conservatives would not have broken its rules on political advertising if it had run as a paid-for ad.

-“Ads from political parties and political candidates are not subject to our fact-checking rules,” Rebecca Stimson, Facebook’s head of UK Public Policy, told reporters on a call to explain the company’s policies ahead of Britain’s Dec.
-12 election.
+“Ads from political parties and political candidates are not subject to our fact-checking rules,” Rebecca Stimson, Facebook’s head of U.K. Public Policy, told reporters on a call to explain the company’s policies ahead of Britain’s December 12 election.

 “What that has meant is what the Conservative party put in that advert has been the subject of ferocious public debate and discussion, precisely because people could see that it was there,” Stimson said.